Lillie Langtry: Death

 The Times published on three different pages a news alert from the correspondent in Paris, a photograph and an obituary.
 In the obituary the newspaper looked back at the start and the development of Langtry's career.
-On her first appearance on 15 December 1881—as Kate Hardcastle, in She Stoops to Conquer—all sections of society had fought for highly priced seats in the theatre.
+It stated that in her first appearance on 15 December 1881—as Kate Hardcastle, in She Stoops to Conquer—all sections of society had fought for highly priced seats in the theatre.
 ‘The audience, which included the Prince and Princess of Wales, and representatives of eminence in fashion, art, and literature, received Mrs. Langtry very quietly, but the debutante soon overcame the feeling of prejudice….
 Mrs. Langtry became so popular in America that she paid many visits to that country, her last being in 1915.
 Her personality counted for much, and she gradually acquired the technique of the stage.
 But she never succeeded in touching the emotions, the common chord of humanity….’

 The Manchester Guardian remembered Lillie Langtry mainly as a "reigning beauty".
 'The London of the eighties and nineties, when the "Jersey Lily," whose death is announced, had her heyday, seems even more remote than the passage of years warrants.
 To a generation whose manifold interests in life have enormously increased in comparison with their fathers' it seems incredible that barely a generation ago crowds should have assembled in thousands to stare at or cheer a "reigning beauty."
 Yet Mrs. Langtry, though the most famous of her kind, was no exception as a social institution....A world with the "movies" and the wireless to amuse it, a world, moreover, in which the sexes meet on more practical terms than in the past, has more to do than mob a handsome woman for the sake of her looks.
 But it can at least admire the "Jersey Lily" for one fact in her curious career – that when hard times came she turned to hard work for the theatre.
 That work was seldom artistically notable but it revealed a force of character on which those who reckoned her by looks alone had hardly counted.'
-The famous Victorian beauty did have qualities and made some inventions.'Mrs. Langtry was not perhaps a great actress, but her beauty carried everything before it.
-She was a woman who knew how to make the most of her graces.
-As she said long afterwards, "I was the first woman in England to have my hands manicured."
-She knew all the niceties of artistic dressing.
-It was one of her plaints that "to-day women are becoming so standardised in figure and dress that they all seem to look like each other."
-Her own grace and graciousness and her ability to please her fellow-creatures she retained to the end.
-She danced with the vitality of a young woman when she was seventy she wrote a book of reminiscences a year later, and even after a severe illness the beauty of her complexion and of her eyes still remained.'